cse80/cse80.github.io/README.md

 [![Build Status](https://travis-ci.org/c4cs/unixlab1980.github.io.svg?branch=master)](https://travis-ci.org/c4cs/unixlab1980.github.io)

-This repository holds the sources for the course homepage for Computing for Computer Scientists, a course for early-career EECS students at the University of Michigan.
+This repository holds the sources for the course homepage for CSE80 ("Unix Lab"), a course for early-career CS students at the UC San Diego.

-For more information, visit the course homepage: <https://unixlab1980.github.io>
+For more information, visit the course homepage: <https://cse80.github.io>

 ## Contributing

 The site itself uses [GitHub Pages][] and [Jekyll][].

-Before contributing, please check [open issues][] and create a [new issue][] if a one for your proposed contribution does not exist.
+Before contributing, please check [open issues][] and create a [new issue][] if one for your proposed contribution does not exist.

 Content for the website is written in [Markdown][].
 To contribute to the [reference page][], navigate to `_commands/` and then to the specific section and edit an existing `.md` file or create a new one.